evnchw/evnchw.github.io/_quant/mfg_part_1.md

 ### Hamilton-Jacobi-Bellman, stochastic

-Here we reformulate the above in the presence of stochasticity.
+Now, we reformulate the problem in a textbook way with stochastic drift and diffusion.

 #### The agent's control problem

-The agent now controls their
+The agent now controls thri

 ### Linking this to the backward equation